highcharts/highcharts/docs/stock/standalone-navigator.md

 ## Binding Charts to the Navigator

-The `bind` method binds chart or axis to the Standalone Navigator.
+The `bind` method binds a chart or an axis to the Standalone Navigator.
 Once a chart is bound, any range adjustments made using the navigator are automatically reflected in the bound chart.
 See the [bind method documentation](https://api.highcharts.com/class-reference/Highcharts.StandaloneNavigator.bind) for more details.

 The `unbind` method is used to detach a chart or axis from the Standalone Navigator.
 This method can unbind either a single chart or all charts bound to the navigator simultaneously.
 Detaching charts from the navigator stops it from influencing their range.
 See the [unbind method documentation](https://api.highcharts.com/class-reference/Highcharts.StandaloneNavigator.unbind) for additional information.